Frodsham Community Centre

-Rotary in Frodsham & Helsby will welcome us at the finish with with their annual Festival in the Park.
+Rotary in Frodsham & Helsby will welcome the runners and on lookers at the finish with with their annual Festival in the Park.

-All ages and all abilities are welcome to take part in the Frodsham Downhill Run but if you feel you are unable to run this year, and would still like to be involved, we need non-runners to run it too and make sure it all goes smoothly!
+All ages and abilities are welcome to take part in the Frodsham Downhill Run but if you are unable to run this year and would still like to be involved, we need non-runners to help run it too and make sure it all goes smoothly!
 Can you help marshal the route, hand out T shirts, cheer on the finishers or hand out certificates?